A successful affiliate marketing program can add significant value to a business, offering a variety of both short-term and long-term benefits.

 - A high ROI – the second highest of any marketing channel (affiliate marketing is second only to email marketing).

-A potentially effective marketing opportunity, affiliate programs do have some drawbacks.
+A potentially useful marketing opportunity, affiliate programs do have some drawbacks.
 These are some common pitfalls that businesses choosing to run with an affiliate program should be aware of:

 - The sea of numbers and data provided by an affiliate program can be intimidating, and even cause a business to focus on the wrong metrics.
 Conversion rates, sales and the cost to acquire sales are the three most important metrics to monitor.